frederic-perez/AmE-dictionary/data/idioms.md

 __housewarming (party)__ A party thrown to celebrate when someone moves into a new apartment, flat, or house.
 __how about that__ :two: That is very interesting, impressive, exciting, surprising, or respectable.
 Said as an exclamation, rather than a question. _A: “I heard Janet is running for a seat in the senate.”
 B: “Wow, how about that!”_ _How about that.
 Have you ever seen such a thing?_
 __how come__ Why?
 Why is it that (something is the case)? _A: “I’m sorry, but I’m not letting you go to the party tonight.”
 B: “Aw, Mom!
 How come?”_ _How come Bobby gets ice cream but I don’t?_
+__how on earth__ An exclamation used to emphasize surprise, shock, anger, disgust, etc. _How on earth did you get here?
+I thought your car was in the shop._
 __how’s life (treating you)?__ How are you?
 How is everything in your life?
 (Said as an informal greeting.)
 __however much__ No matter how much.
 __Humpty Dumptyism__ The act or practice of misusing or misinterpreting a word, phrase, or article of text to suit one’s own meaning or purpose.
 Taken from the character Humpty Dumpty in Lewis Carroll’s _Through the Looking-Glass_, who states, “When I use a word it means just what I choose it to mean.”